SystemsApproach/5G/arch.rst

 perspective, the Mobile Core is still part of the access network, effectively providing a bridge between the RAN and the IP-world.

-Taking a closer look at :ref:`Figure 3.1 <fig-cellular>`, we see that a *Backhaul Network* interconnects the eNBs that implement the RAN with the Mobile Core.
+Taking a closer look at :numref:`Figure %s <fig-cellular>`, we see that a *Backhaul Network* interconnects the eNBs that implement the RAN with the Mobile Core.
 This network is typically wired, may or may not have the ring topology shown in the Figure, and is often constructed from